Great Lakes Museum: Facilities and collections

-Relocation
+Reopening

 The museum future was clouded by the 2016 federal government decision to sell the property and resulting new landlord Patry Inc. requiring the museum to vacate the facility to allow for residential re-development.
 The museum galleries closed and the collections were moved into storage until the museum could find a new property to reopen to the public.
 The marine museum office was moved to 53 Yonge Street.

-Since the closure of the museum, the Alexander Henry was stored elsewhere and finally transferred to Lakehead Transportation Museum in Thunder Bay, Ontario.

 In 2019 the museum received a donation from an unknown source, and repurchased the property after the re-developer could not come to agreement with the city on a residential high-rise.
 The museum plans to reopen after refurbishment and renovation.
+The museum was renamed the Great Lakes Museum in September 2023.

+Since the closure of the museum, Alexander Henry was stored elsewhere and later transferred to Lakehead Transportation Museum in Thunder Bay, Ontario.
+However, after plans for the waterfront redevelopment of Port McNicoll, Ontario fell through, the museum received the Edwardian era-steamship SS Keewatin as a donation which had been a staple on the Port McNicoll waterfront.
+Keewatin arrived at Kingston on October 26, 2023.
+The ship opened for tours in May 2024.